 Joining Forces!
 Reusing Contracts for Deductive Verifiers through Automatic Translation - Supplemental Material

-The doi above is for this specific version of this dataset, which is currently the latest.
+The DOI displayed above is for this specific version of this dataset, which is currently the latest.
 Newer versions may be published in the future.
 For a link that will always point to the latest version, please use

-doi: 10.4121/73361fbb-2633-4011-b615-cce19d8ac196
+DOI: 10.4121/73361fbb-2633-4011-b615-cce19d8ac196

 Datacite citation style: